Happy as Lazzaro: Production

 Happy as Lazzaro was produced by Tempesta with Rai Cinema, in co-production with Amka Films Productions, Ad Vitam Production, KNM, Pola Pandora, RSI Radiotelevisione Svizzera, ARTE France Cinéma, and ZDF/ARTE.
+Rohrwacher envisions Happy as Lazzaro as the second part of a trilogy with Le meraviglie (The Wonders, 2014) and La chimera (La Chimera, 2023).

 Release

-Happy as Lazzaro was selected to compete for the Palme d'Or at the 71st Cannes Film Festival, where it had its world premiere on 13 May 2018.
+Happy as Lazzaro was selected to compete for the Palme d'Or at the 2018 Cannes Film Festival, where it had its world premiere on 13 May 2018.
 It was theatrically released in Italy by 01 Distribution on 31 May 2018.
 It was released in Germany by Piffl Medien on 13 September 2018, and in France by Ad Vitam Distribution on 7 November 2018.
 World sales were handled by The Match Factory.